 If the pain is not too severe then light exercise has shown to be beneficial for people with hip OA for reduced knee pain and physical function (Cochrane 2018).
 At Wellthy Clinic we big advocates for meaningful movement and Pilates exercises are a great for hip pain.
 The combination of stretching and strengthening exercises help increase blood flow to optimise inflammatory processes.
 In addition, increase functionality of joints, strengthens muscles and self empowers you to feel a little bit better.
 Exercises will be graded depending on the severity of your symptoms, regularly reviewed and changed to ensure progression.

 Chronic hip pain affects all domains of people’s lives.
 People’s beliefs about chronic pain shape their attitudes and behaviours about how to manage their pain.
 Without adequate information and advice from healthcare professionals, people do not know what they should and should not do.
 Therefore they avoid activity for fear of causing harm.
 Participation in exercise programmes may slightly improve physical function, depression and pain.
-Gaining reassurance and clear advice about the value of exercise in controlling symptoms will encourage greater exercise participation, which brings a range of health benefits (Cochrane Library 2018).
+Furthermore gaining reassurance and clear advice about the value of exercise in controlling symptoms will encourage greater exercise participation, which brings a range of health benefits (Cochrane Library 2018).

 From an osteopath’s perspective typically an acute (experienced for less than 6 weeks) mechanical hip pain lasts 3-4 weeks.
 Longer lasting hip pains, depending on the cause and the individual will either take longer to recover.
 In both cases having a structured plan will enable you to take control of your tensions would be worthwhile.